 This photo is not a prizewinner by any means, but these cookies sure are.
 At least in my opinion.
 Don’t let the flat appearance of these cookies fool you; these are not thin crisp discs.
 They are the perfect type of cookie—that wonderful combination of soft and chewy.
 Those of you who think that there’s nothing better than peanut butter, banana, and chocolate will want to make this recipe using peanut butter as your nut butter.
 I’ll try that next time myself!

-1 mashed banana, of “medium” ripeness (not very ripe and mushy), slightly less than ½ cup
+- 1 mashed banana, of “medium” ripeness (not very ripe and mushy), slightly less than ½ cup

-1 cup almond butter (or other nut butter, like peanut butter; or sun butter)
+- 1 cup almond butter (or other nut butter, like peanut butter; or sun butter)

-1 cup brown sugar (or coconut palm sugar; see notes)
+- 1 cup brown sugar (or coconut palm sugar; see notes)

-½ tsp vanilla extract
+- ½ tsp vanilla extract

-1 tsp baking soda
+- 1 tsp baking soda

-½ cup chocolate chips or chunks (more or less, to taste; use Enjoy Life or Ghirardelli semi-sweet for dairy free)
+- ½ cup chocolate chips or chunks (more or less, to taste; use Enjoy Life] or [Ghirardelli semi-sweet for dairy free)

-Preheat oven to 350 degrees Fahrenheit.
+- Preheat oven to 350 degrees Fahrenheit.

-In large bowl, mix all ingredients together well.
+- In large bowl, mix all ingredients together well.

-Drop heaping tablespoonfuls onto ungreased baking sheet.
+- Drop heaping tablespoonfuls onto ungreased baking sheet.
 Bake for about 8 to 10 minutes.

-Leave cookies on baking sheet for about 10 minutes as they continue to bake/set up.
+- Leave cookies on baking sheet for about 10 minutes as they continue to bake/set up.
 Remove to cool.

-Shirley’s Notes: Using a "medium ripe" banana adds more structure to the cookie.
-Also, be sure not to “over mash” the banana.
+Using a "medium ripe" banana adds more structure to the cookie.
+Also, be sure not to over mash the banana.
 You should still have tiny chunks of banana after mashing; it will not be a puree that has an even consistency throughout.
 See reader comments on how less sweetener and different sweeteners have been used successfully in this recipe.
 You will probably want to remove cookies from oven when middles look firm but not quite done; otherwise, cookies may overcook slightly on the bottom.
 I still get an occasional paper bag at the grocery store, just for cooling cookies.
 The inside of the paper bag helps absorb some of the extra grease from the nut butter, but paper towels would work, too.